HusnainArif123/HusnainArif123/README.md

 👋 Hi there!
-I'm [Husnain Arif], a passionate front-end developer specializing in app development. 📱
+I'm Husnain Arif, a passionate front-end developer specializing in app development. 📱

 💻 I love crafting delightful user experiences and turning ideas into reality through clean and efficient code.